 What To Bring To The Exam

-Identification is essential to take the exam.
+You must present your ID to take the exam.
 Photocopies of your ID or expired IDs will not be accepted.
 One ID must be photo identification, and both should have your signature.
 Some test sites require that you provide your social security number.
 To check in and verify your ID, you must arrive 20 to 30 minutes before the scheduled exam time.
 A late arrival will be counted as a no-show, and you’ll have to reapply and pay another fee to take the exam.

 Examples of proper identification include a driver’s license, photo credit card, alien registration card, passport, and signature-bearing social security card.
 Your name on the ID must be the same as the name you used to apply for the exam.